CloudLabsAI-Azure/CAF-Secure-Methodology/004-Azure-Sentinel.md

 ## **Task 2: Onboard Azure Subscription to Azure sentinel**

-In this task, you will onboard the Azure subscription to Azure sentinel by comfiguring the new Log Analytics workspace from sentinel.
+In this task, you will onboard the Azure subscription to Azure sentinel by configuring the new Log Analytics workspace from sentinel.

 1. In the Azure portal, search **Microsoft sentinel (1)** and select **Microsoft sentinel (2)**.